wedeling/EasySurrogate/tutorials/L96_KMN/L96_QSN.md

-# Tutorial: Quantized Softmax Network for the Lorenz 96 system
+# Tutorial: Kernel Mixture Network for the Lorenz 96 system

 The two layer Lorenz 96 (L96) system is given by: